- or simply dish - is a popular name for round or oval receivers used to

 Phase II DirecTV

-dish features two dual LNBs with four outputs.
+dish featured two dual LNBs with four outputs.
 It is slightly larger, at

 20"x18" oval, working with 101 and 109 DirecTV satellites.